ManuKitten/ANK-Signings/README.md

 # ANK-Signings
-A website to play a fantasy world of football signings and club management
+A website where you can play a fantasy world of football, where you can sign players, manage Clubs and money, and win trophies!